 Having a native ad blocker is always a good option rather than being dependent on an add-on or going for an indirect approach of blocking trackers for stopping the ads.
 So Opera manages to outdo Firefox in this domain.

 VPN provides a safe and encrypted passage for the transfer of data from the source to the destination.
 Apart from that, it also allows you to access the geo-restricted contents with ease.

-In this regard, Opera has again taken a similar route and has built-in a VPN tool.
+In this regard, Opera has again taken a similar route and has built in a VPN tool.
 With just a single click, you could enable it and browse via the location of your choice.
-Likewise, it also displays some additional information sets such as the total data exchanged as well as its date and time.
+Likewise, it also displays some additional information sets such as the total data exchanged and its date and time.
 You could even use this VPN in the Private Browsing mode.

 If we turn our attention towards Firefox, then there’s no built-in Virtual Private Network.
 As a result, you would again have to be on the lookout for a decent VPN app or software.

-While Opera’s VPN is still far from a finished product, the fact that’s present in its ecosystem by default really makes the job easier for the end-user.
-As a result, it takes an upper hand over Firefox in the battle of VPNs!
+While Opera’s VPN is still far from a finished product, its presence in its ecosystem by default makes the job easier for the end-user.
+As a result, it takes the upper hand over Firefox in the battle of VPNs!

 Having cross-device support has now become a necessity rather than a luxury.
-By syncing all your data and allowing you to access your contents from all the linked devices, it streamlines all our workflow data.
+Syncing all your data and allowing you to access your contents from all the linked devices streamlines all our workflow data.

-Once you sign in with your Opera account, your bookmarks, history passwords, and all the saved data get easily accessible across all the linked devices.
+Once you sign in with your Opera account, your bookmarks, history passwords, and saved data are easily accessible across all the linked devices.
 Then its My Flow features prove to be the icing on the cake.
-Without even logging into your account, you could easily share different file types, including images, videos, links, notes among others.
+Without even logging into your account, you could easily share different file types, including images, videos, links, notes, among others.

 Firefox also allows you to sync the browser data across different devices.
 Just sign in via your account, and then you would be able to access bookmarks, settings, data, and opened tabs between all these devices.